-In August 2018, the Kaduna State Government welcomed the inaugural class of the Kashim Ibrahim Fellows Programme.
-Following a rigorous selection process, 16 Fellows from all over Nigeria are participating in the one-year Fellowship.
-The Programme’s objective is to develop and nurture leadership ability across Nigeria, with specific focus on the promising leaders of the future.
+Kaduna State Government is set to introduce its inaugural class of the Kashim Ibrahim Fellows Programme commencing in June, 2018.
+The programme’s objective is to develop and nurture leadership ability across Nigeria, with specific focus on the promising leaders of the future.
 The one-year programme aims to create a network of high potential young Nigerians who are expected to rise to top leadership positions in the public sector and other spheres of activity over the next decade.
-The overall mission of the non-partisan programme, as envisioned by Governor Nasir el-Rufai, is in his words, “to raise the next generation of leaders who will most likely be absorbed into the Nigerian public sector having had a first-hand experience of its workings and challenges”.
+The overall mission of the non-partisan programme, as envisioned by His Excellency, Mallam Nasir el-Rufai, is in his words, “to raise the next generation of leaders who will most likely be absorbed into the Nigerian public sector having had a first-hand experience of its workings and challenges”.

 Kashim Ibrahim Fellows Programme comprises of four components, namely;

 Engagement in the work of Kaduna State Government lies at the heart of a Kashim Ibrahim Fellowship.
 Work assignments can offer unparalleled experience working with senior administration officials on ever changing issues and challenges.
 Fellows will spend a year as full-time, paid assistants to senior Government House Staff, Cabinet members and other top-ranking government officials in State Departments and Agencies.

 - Job Assignments: Fellows responsibilities would range from supporting public service delivery, interagency meetings and designing and implementing state government policies, to drafting speeches for government principals to representing their agencies outside Kaduna State.
 Fellows’ assignments demand a capacity for quick learning and a willingness to work hard, often on issues outside of their area of expertise.